eltel/G/README.md

 ### Development documentation

-Notes on database schemas and GraphQL queries can be found in the file `graphql.md`.
+Overview and development notes can be found in the file `docs` folder.

 ### Setting Up